ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/python/index.md

 - See the main ClickHouse documentation for other usage notes

 #### Known limitations:
 - Each of these types must be enabled in the ClickHouse settings before using.
-The "new" JSON type is available started with the ClickHouse 24.8 release
+- The "new" JSON type is available started with the ClickHouse 24.8 release
+- Due to internal format changes, `clickhouse-connect` is only compatible with Variant types beginning with the ClickHouse 24.7 release
 - Returned JSON objects will only return the `max_dynamic_paths` number of elements (which defaults to 1024).
 This will be fixed in a future release.
 - Inserts into `Dynamic` columns will always be the String representation of the Python value.
-This will be fixed in a future release.
+This will be fixed in a future release, once https://github.com/ClickHouse/ClickHouse/issues/70395 has been fixed.
 - The implementation for the new types has not been optimized in C code, so performance may be somewhat slower than for simpler, established data types.